sjqin/sjqin.github.io/_pages/about.md

 Feel free to explore my website to learn more about my publications, research projects, and academic background.

+<span style="color: #E67E22; font-weight: bold;">Our research group has ongoing openings for Master's students, PhD students, and Postdoctoral researchers.
+We warmly welcome students and scholars with backgrounds in Mechanics, Applied Mathematics, Ocean Engineering, Machine Learning, and related fields to inquire via email.</span>

 REFERENCES

 [1] S. Liao, Clean Numerical Simulation (Chapman and Hall/CRC, 2023).